This walk-through will guide you through the process of building and running the "Simple Instruction Count" pintool on a DECREE Challenge Binary.

 Building the DECREE CB Compatible pintool is fairly straight forward.
 Just follow the directions from the Intel PIN Manual.
 In short, it consists of:

-1. Copying the pintools distribution into the VM (copy it to the location of the Vagrantfile on the host.)
+- Copying the pintools distribution into the VM (copy it to the location of

-2. Replacing the inscount0.cpp file with the version that includes the emulation library.
+file with the version that includes the emulation library.
 OR integrate the emulation layer into the source code by following the instructions mentioned above.
-Don't forget to include libcgc_pin.h as well.
+Don't forget to includelibcgc_pin.h

 Running the pintool